Alxhr0/DistroWallpapers/README.md

 Here we will store many wallpapers from various distros.

 # Info
-None of these wallpapers are owned by the contributors unless specified, If you have made a wallpaper shown here and would like credits/removal of the wallpaper, please create a githubissue.
+None of these wallpapers are owned by the contributors unless specified, If you have made a wallpaper shown here and would like credits/removal of the wallpaper, please create a github issue.

 # FAQ